Bachelor of Science in Biomedical Engineering

 Drexel Co-op is one of the oldest and most expansive university cooperative education programs in the world.
 Students graduate with 6-18 months of full-time employment experience in their field of study, depending on their choice of a 4-year or 5-year program.
 The majority of students in Biomedical Engineering choose the 5-year program and graduate with 18 months of full-time work experience, and often receive a job offer from their third co-op employer or from a connection made from one of their co-ops in biomedical engineering.

 See Ryan Benjamin, a BS undergraduate student majoring in Biomedical Engineering with a focus in Biomaterials and Tissue Engineering, reflect on his first two co-ops with VenatoRX and Children's Hospital of Philadelphia (CHOP).
-Listen as Ryan describes the breadth and depth of biomedical engineering research or check out all of the incredible experiences Biomedical engineering undergrads have had through their co-ops.
+Listen as Ryan describes the breadth and depth of biomedical engineering research or check out more incredible co-op experiences in biomedical engineering.

 Senior Design Project